DeepWok/pynqcaht/labs/lab1.md

 To get started with the labs, we will first setup the required toolchain - this might be a bit troublesome, so please take advantage of the debugging notes `debug.md`.

-In this lab, we will use the PYNQ-Z1 board, with PYNQ image v2.7, and Vivado version 2020.2.
-I understand that some of you might have used different versions of Vivado before, but please download this version of Vivado as it is verified to work for a more stable version of the PYNQ image, which is v2.7.
+In this lab, we will use the PYNQ-Z1 board, with PYNQ image v3.1, and Vivado version 2024.2.

+> Tested Vivado versions:
+> - 2020.2

 If you encounter any issues, please first refer to the debugging notes `debug.md`, before approaching the TAs or the module leader.

-Operating system requirements: Windows 10 or 11, Ubuntu Linux
+Operating system requirements: Windows 10 or 11, Linux (Ubuntu)

 - This lab was created, tested and verified on a Windows 10 laptop running the above versions of the toolchains.
 - If you are using a MacOS device, options include: